Imaging problems

 With multiple brains in particular you might see something as follows.

-In both the above caess the blade is flat with respect to the Y stage.
+In both cases above, the blade is not parallel to the Y stage.
 The Y stage is that which moves the sample along the direction parallel to the blade.
 In the above images, the blade is cutting ventral to dorsal.
 The blade is deeper on the right of the sample than the left, so when we image there is more tissue above the imaging plane on the left half of the image.
 The image looks a little dimmer on the right because the imaging plane is partly out of the brain.
 This often leads to more tiling artifacts on that side.
-In the following example, the problem is going the other way.
+In the following example, the problem is more severe and is going the other way (blade deeper on the left).

 For speed reasons BakingTray acquires all channels simultaneously at a single laser wavelength.
 Since 2-photon excitation spectra are broad, it is even possible to acquire red, green, and blue fluorophores at single excitation wavelength (780 nm).
 There will inevitably be some cross-talk between channels since the emission spectra overlap.